Eat & Drink

 The brainchild of Reece Hignell, Cakeboi is like having all of your grandma’s best baked treats in one place.
 Inspired by his own nan, Reece pays homage to classic bakes at Cakeboi, with plenty of specials each week to change things up.

-Where: 48 Lindsay St, Hamilton
+Where: 48 Lindsay St

 Lords Coffee & Associates